ShoggyR79/GuessTheOrder-BillBoard100/README.md

 **NOTE: THESE MUST BE DONE IN ORDER**

+## Possible Areas for growth
+I think that there was several thing I could've done to improve this project.
+Design wise, I think it would've been great if I could include embedded youtube videos into the selections themselves.
+Furthermore, I would also want to deploy the code so that users who want to test out the function do not have to download and manually install and run each seperate functions

 ## Reflection
 I throughly enjoyed working on the project, since it allowed me to further expressed what I have learnt over the summer.
 I think the end product is significantly better than what I had designed originally (using